Lisbon in 4 Days: everything you need to know

 See the Bairro Alto by night

-After visiting Sintra, the best thing to do is to enjoy Lisbon's nightlife.
-And the perfect place to do so is the Bairro Alto.
-In the heart of the city centre, this neighbourhood is avant-garde, modern and full of life, especially at night.
+After visiting Sintra, the best thing to do is to enjoy Lisbon's nightlife and the perfect place to do so is the Bairro Alto.
+Right in the heart of the city centre, this neighbourhood is avant-garde, modern and full of life, especially when night falls.

 There is a wide range of restaurants where you can dine even while enjoying a Portuguese Fado performance.

-After dinner we can go and enjoy its many pubs or go to the Santa Catalina viewpoint.
-Here, as well as enjoying the night-time views of the city, it is common for stages to be set up for evening concerts.
+And after dinner you can enjoy its numerous pubs or go to the Santa Catalina viewpoint, where, as well as enjoying the night-time views, it is common to find stages for night-time concerts.
 It is also a meeting point for Lisbon's inhabitants and there is always a good atmosphere on its terraces.

 Book tickets for a Fado concert